ThilakShekharShriyan/SanJoseStateUniversity/Curriculum/257W Database System Principles/HW2.md

 # CS257 HW2 — macOS Docker + Embedded SQL (Super Easy Guide)

-This is a simple, screenshot‑friendly checklist you can run from scratch.
-Use the 🟩/⬜ boxes to track progress and drop your screenshots under each step.

 > Works on Intel and Apple Silicon (M1/M2/M3).
 If you’ve tried things before, start at **0.
 Clean Slate**.